fontsource/fontsource/scripts/generic/generic-packager.md

    1. `<fontid>-<subset>-<weight>-<style>.extension`
    2. We do not support anything other than woff and woff2.
 We expect both file formats.

-3. Open `config.js` located in this directory and enter the fontid, font name and an optional unicode range if you are aware of it for performance benefits.
+3. Open `config.js` located in this directory and enter the fontid, font name, link to source, link to license and an optional unicode range if you are aware of it for performance benefits.

 4. Note `<fontid>` will be used for filename purposes and therefore it must be: